-The DAML language contains a function getTime which returns the current time.
-The notion of time comes with a lot of problems in a distributed setting: different participants might run slightly different clocks, transactions would not be allowed to overtake each other during DAML interpretation, i.e., a long-running command could block all other commands, and many more.
+The DAML language contains a function getTime which returns a rough estimate of current time called Ledger Time.
+The notion of time comes with a lot of problems in a distributed setting: different participants might run different clocks, there may be latencies due to calculation and network, clocks may drift against each other over time, etc.